Skip to main content

 Migration tips

-If your previous assistant stored memory as Markdown files (OpenClaw’s MEMORY.md, daily logs, etc.), drop them into ~/.ollim-bot/imports/.
-Then ask the bot to read through them:
+If your previous assistant stored memory as Markdown files (OpenClaw’s MEMORY.md, daily logs, etc.), drop them anywhere in ~/.ollim-bot/ (the bot’s data directory) and ask the bot to read through them:

-“I put some files from my previous assistant in the imports folder.
+“I put some files from my previous assistant in the data directory.
 Read through them, then check your docs to see what you can actually do with what you find — routines, reminders, integrations, whatever fits.”

-ollim-bot has access to its own documentation via MCP, so everything in these docs directly helps the bot set you up.
+ollim-bot can read its own documentation, so everything in these docs directly helps the bot set you up.
 You don’t need to know the exact feature names — describe what you had and let the bot figure out how it maps:

 “I used to have a morning check-in that reviewed my calendar and tasks, plus reminders that followed up until I actually did the thing.
 Check your docs and set up whatever fits.”